UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ![](/resources_pages/imgs/extract-make-path.png)

+> *Note* It is advisable to show file extensions by default in the Windows File Explorer.
+Click the `View` tab and check the box next to `File name extensions`.

 Next we need to add make's `bin` folder to our PATH so that we can use the command `make` from the terminal (like we did with R earlier).
 Open the bash configuration file with VS Code again by pasting this into a terminal:

 ```